 «DataType» defines a set of properties that lack identity.
 A data type is a classifier with no operations, whose primary purpose is to hold information.

 «Enumeration» enumerates the valid attribute values in a fixed list of named literal values.
-Enumerations are specified in the CityGML schema.
+Enumerations are specified in the CityGML CM schema.

 «BasicType» defines a basic data type.